Mandar Rao Dessai to leave Mumbai City FC | Sports-Games

 - India

-Mandar Rao Dessai will leave Mumbai City FC after his contract ends on May 31, the football club stated in a release.
+Mandar Rao Dessai will leave the Mumbai City FC after his contract expires on May 31, announced the club on Sunday.
+The 31-year-old will leave the club after three successful seasons with it.

-The 31-year-old left-back will bid farewell to the Islanders after three successful seasons.
+"Mumbai City FC can confirm that Mandar Rao Dessai will leave the Club after his contract ends on May 31.
+The 31-year-old left-back will bid farewell to the Islanders after three successful seasons," said a statement from the club on Sunday.
+Mandar arrived at Mumbai City FC in October 2020, making the move from FC Goa.
+The Goan-born defender was an instrumental part of the Islanders' side that created history by winning an unprecedented 'double' of the ISL League Winners' Shield and the ISL Trophy in the 2020-21 campaign.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)